meganemichel/Phylogeny_Workshop/README.md

 git clone https://github.com/meganemichel/Phylogeny_Workshop.git
 ```

 **Note:** If you are not comfortable working with git, navivate to the URL listed above, select the green "Code button", and choose "Download ZIP".
-Make sure the unzipped directory is named `Phylogeny_Workshop`, and move this directory to the desired location in your filesystem.
+Make sure the unzipped directory (containing the subdirectories Alignments, Metadata, etc.) is named `Phylogeny_Workshop`, and move this directory to the desired location in your filesystem.

 ## Part 2: SNP Alignments

 Within the directory `Phylogeny_Workshop/Alignments`, you will find a file called `AncModern_pestis.fasta`.
 This file contains a multiple sequence alignment of ancient and modern *Yersinia pestis* sequences.
-Run the following command to take a look at our alignment file.
+In the termianl, run the following command to take a look at our alignment file.
+(Note that /path/to/directory refers to the location on your file system containing 'Phylogeny_Workshop')
 ```
 cd /path/to/directory/Phylogeny_Workshop
 head Alignments/AncModern_pestis.fasta
 ```
+**Note:** If you are running PowerShell on a Windows machine, you can view the first few lines of the file using `gc ./Alighments/AncModern_pestis.fasta | select -first 2`

-Each sequence consists of a header line beginning with '>' and a string of nucleotides (**A,T,C,G**).
+Each sequence consists of a header line containing the sample name and beginning with '>'.
+The following line includes a string of nucleotides (**A,T,C,G**).
 What does **N** stand for in our alignment file?

 How many *Y. pestis* sequences are present in our file?
 ```
 grep '>' Alignments/AncModern_pestis.fasta  | wc -l
 ```
+**Note:** If you are running PowerShell on a Windows machine, you can use the command `Select-String -Path "./Alighments/AncModern_pestis.fasta" -Pattern ">" | find /c /v ""`

 You might wonder how this alignment was generated in the first place.
 Just as you learned about in the "Introduction to NGS DNA Sequencing and Processing" session, nf-core/eager was used to preprocess, align, and genotype data from ancient and modern *Y. pestis* strains (https://nf-co.re/eager).
 Genotyping was performed using the GATK UnifiedGenotyper with diploid calling.
 Next, MultiVCFAnalzer was used to filter SNPS and generate a SNP alignment (Alexander Herbig, https://github.com/alexherbig/MultiVCFAnalyzer).
 This SNP alignment was further filetered using a custom R script to exlude positions present in less than 98% of analyzed strains (Aida Andrades Valtueña, https://github.com/aidaanva/MDF).
 For a more thorough overview of methods used to *Y. pestis* SNP alignments, see Method Details in Andrades Valtueña *et al.* 2017.

 Ok, let's use MEGA X to take a look at this alignment file in more detail.